woahbase/website/docs/images/alpine-cgit.md

   may be published at `64801` and `64822` by default, so they don't clash with other services.

-* Config file loaded from `/etc/cgitrc` edit or remount this with your own.
-A {{ m.ghfilelink('root/defaults/cgitrc', title='sample') }} is provided which is auto loaded if there aren't any config file to start with.
+* CGit config file loaded from `/etc/cgitrc` edit or remount this with your own.
+A {{ m.ghfilelink('root/defaults/cgitrc', title='sample') }}
+  is provided which is auto loaded if there aren't any config file to start with.

+* Lighttpd config file loaded from `/etc/lighttpd/lighttpd.conf` edit or remount this with your own.
+A {{ m.ghfilelink('root/defaults/lighttpd.conf', title='sample') }}
+  is provided which is auto loaded if there aren't any config file to start with. {{ m.sincev('1.2.3_20240907') }}

+* SSH config file loaded from `/etc/ssh/sshd_config` edit or remount this with your own.
+A {{ m.ghfilelink('root/defaults/sshd_config', title='sample') }}
+  is provided which is auto loaded if there aren't any config file to start with.

-* To persist the same host keys, preserve their contents at `/etc/ssh`.
+* To persist the same SSH host keys, preserve their contents at `/etc/ssh`.
   These are re-generated if not found.

 * Only allows pubkey authentication by default, either use the one